zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-Using the Eiffel language isn't an option for this example; are you suggesting that the precondition should be written in Eiffel anyway?
+This is a Java program, so using the Eiffel language isn't an option; are you suggesting that the precondition should be written in Eiffel anyway?
 To me, the Eiffel description is harder to read and less precise than a comment.
 For example, it's unclear what "last" means in the Eiffel precondition.
 This is another example where you made information less precise by moving it from a